High Demand Enrollment

 No student will be allowed to register in SIS until their student ID number is specifically authorized by the department.
 We understand how valuable it is for students to learn their status early.

-Therefore, based on the information received through the on-time web form submissions, we will authorize for registration in SIS as many students as possible in time for them to select CS 40 when SIS registration opens for the spring term.
+Therefore, based on the information received through the on-time web form submissions, we will authorize for registration in SIS as many students as possible in time for them to select CS 40 or 160 when SIS registration opens for the fall term.
 Once authorized, students will be able to register in SIS.
 You will be informed as soon as you are authorized, and then you must register.
 Authorization does not automatically register a student.

 In all cases, decisions on whom to admit are at the discretion of the Department of Computer Science.
 We will use students' status (e.g., year, major, etc.), as documented in the form responses, to inform decisions.
 Among students who would otherwise have similar priority (e.g., same year, same major, etc.), students will be selected at random from those whose form was received by the deadlines listed above.
 There is no advantage to being the first to submit, as long as you submit on time according to the deadline for your year.